nmecsys/Avro-handling/README.md

 # Avro-handling

-Scripts que lidam com dados em serialização avro
+Scripts that handle data in avro serialization

 Avro provides: